camunda-community-hub/zeebe-lambda-connector/README.md

-# zeebe-lambda-worker
+#zeebe-lambda-connector

-A Zeebe worker to invoke AWS Lambdas (Serverless functions), allowing to orchestrate functions.
+A Zeebe connector to invoke AWS Lambdas (Serverless functions), allowing to orchestrate functions.
 It uses the AWS SDK to connect to Lambda.

 > Requirements: Java 11